revengergodx/onepageshop/README.md

 ## Getting started

-First start local server with php ^8.2 for laravel 11, copy .env.example file from root directory, rename it to .env and configure db connection (for this small project recommended to use SQLite)
+First use <h4>composer install</h4> to download core Laravel modules.
+Copy .env.example file from root directory, rename it to .env and configure it (for this small project recommended to use SQLite).
+Then start local server with php ^8.2 for laravel 11.
-After this open terminal and run next commands to automatically seed some data in database: php artisan migrate php artisan db:seed php artisan storage:link
+After this open terminal and run next commands to automatically seed some data in database:
+<p>php artisan migrate</p>
+<p>php artisan db:seed</p>
+<p>php artisan storage:link</p>

 Now you are ready to use app.